joshtynjala/actionscript-3.0-developers-guide/display/working-with-bitmaps/basics-of-working-with-bitmaps.md

 and height in number of pixels.

 RGB color
-A color scheme where each pixel’s color is represented as a mixture of red, green, and blue color values.
+A color scheme where each pixel's color is represented as a mixture of red, green, and blue color values.

 </div>